billk97/weather-api/src/site/markdown/microservices-migration.md

 ### Add extra functionality

-* Add en endpoint to calculate the sum of the rating for a given forecastId
+* Add an endpoint to calculate the sum of the rating for a given forecastId

 ## Forecast Service